Eliza McCardle Johnson: Early life and marriage

 Eliza McCardle was born in Greeneville, Tennessee on October 4, 1810.
-She was the only child of John McCardle, a shoemaker, and Sarah Phillips.
+She was the only child of John McCardle, a cobbler and innkeeper, and Sarah Phillips.
 The family moved to Warrensburg, Tennessee while McCardle was young, but they returned to Greeneville following her father's death.
 McCardle was raised by her widowed mother, who financially supported her by weaving and taught her to read and write.
 McCardle attended school and received a basic education.
 She is believed to have attended the Rhea Academy in Greenville.

 McCardle met Andrew Johnson when his family moved to Greeneville in September 1826.
 She is said to have first seen him while talking amongst her friends, who began to tease her when she expressed her interest in the tailor's apprentice.
 McCardle and Johnson began courting almost immediately.
-The Johnsons left the city later that year, and the couple exchanged letters under he returned in 1827.
+The Johnsons left the city later that year, and the couple exchanged letters until he returned in 1827.
 They married on May 17, 1827.
-Mordecai Lincoln, the cousin once removed of Abraham Lincoln, presided over the nuptials.
+Mordecai Lincoln, the first cousin once removed of Abraham Lincoln, presided over the nuptials.
 McCardle was 16-years-old, making her the youngest to marry of all the first ladies of the United States.
 After marrying, the couple moved into a two room house, where one of the rooms served as a tailor shop.

 Eliza Johnson provided her husband much of his formal education, though a common myth suggests that she even taught him to read and write.
 They had five children together: Martha in 1828, Charles in 1830, Mary in 1832, Robert in 1834, and Frank in 1852.
 Once they began having children, much of Johnson's time was spent tending to the household while her husband operated his tailor shop.
 In 1831, they purchased a larger home as well as a separate facility for the shop.
 They moved to a larger home again in 1851.